hardening-kubernetes/from-scratch/docs/direct-controller.md

 - [View Pod Logs](kubelet-pod-logs.md)
 - [Execute commands](kubelet-exploit.md) inside the containers

+As you can see, the `kubelet` is essentially a remote API running as `root` on your system that needs additional hardening to prevent serious avenues for escalation.

 ### Probe the `Kubernetes Scheduler HTTP` service:

 Verify the port is responding: